-Marketing, selling, and administrative expenses decreased 10 percent to \$1.48 billion, due primarily to the reduction in U.S. sales and marketing activities for Cymbalta and Evista, as well as ongoing cost containment efforts.
+Marketing, selling, and administrative expenses increased 1 percent to \$1.67 billion for the third quarter of 2014 due primarily to a \$119.0 million charge associated with the U.S. Branded Prescription Drug Fee, partially offset by a reduction in sales and marketing activities for Cymbalta, as well as ongoing cost containment efforts.
+For the first nine months of 2014, marketing, selling, and administrative expenses decreased 7 percent to \$4.82 billion due primarily to the reduction in U.S. sales and marketing activities for Cymbalta and Evista, as well as ongoing cost containment efforts.